SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Settings%205.JPG)

-Note: If you import the strategy into the "Race Center", the driver information may be used to populate the stint plan for the session in "Race Center".
+Note: If you import the strategy into the "Team Center", the driver information may be used to populate the stint plan for the session in "Team Center".

 ### Weather